Climactic/BackItUp/docs/configuration.md

 # Configuration Reference

-BackItUp uses a YAML configuration file.
-By default, it looks for `backitup.config.yaml` in the current directory.
+BackItUp supports both YAML and JSON configuration files.
+By default, it looks for these files in the current directory (in order):

+1. `backitup.config.yaml`
+2. `backitup.config.yml`
+3. `backitup.config.json`

+You can also specify a config file path with `-c, --config <path>`.

 ## Example Configuration